GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/deceptive-installation-tactics/index.md

     1. Requiring unrelated user action to access advertised functionality.

-For more information about this policy, please see the [Developer FAQ][faq].
+For more information about this policy, see the [Developer FAQ][faq].

 [faq]: /docs/webstore/deceptive_installation_tactics/